Self-hosted deployment

 The ZenML Pro workspace server is nothing more than a slightly modified open-source ZenML server.
 The deployment even uses the official open-source helm chart.

-To configure the Helm chart, use the generated YAML file generated at the previous step as a template and fill in the necessary values marked by TODO
+To configure the Helm chart, use the generated YAML file generated at the previous step as a template and fill in the necessary values marked by

 )

-injecting custom CA certificates (zenml.certificates
+injecting custom CA certificates (

-), especially important if the TLS certificate used for the ZenML Pro control plane is signed by a custom Certificate Authority
+), especially important if the TLS certificate used for the ZenML Pro control plane is signed by a custom Certificate Authorityconfigure HTTP proxy settings (

-set up secrets stores
+)set up secrets stores

 configure database backup and restore